Luis Robert Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.49 team ERA that ranks sixth across all league pitching staffs.
+- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.43).

-- Twins pitchers combine to give up 27 home runs (0.9 per game), the seventh-fewest in the league.
+- The Twins give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).

-- The Twins will send Ryan (5-0) out for his sixth start of the season.
-He is 5-0 with a 2.81 ERA and 36 strikeouts through 32 2/3 innings pitched.
+- Varland (0-0) gets the starting nod for the Twins, his second of the season.

-- In his most recent time out on Tuesday, the righty threw seven innings against the New York Yankees, allowing one earned run while surrendering seven hits.
+- His most recent time out came on Friday, April 14 against the New York Yankees, when the righty went six innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.